vmsteiner/silenttimer/README.md

 timer app.
 The goal is to keep it simple and similar to the default timer.
 Features I wanted in my timer app:
 - Silent operation: Vibrate without ringing when the timer expires.
-- Halfway buzz: Brief reminder when the timer is halfway (e.g. for cooking).
+- Halfway alert: Brief reminder when the timer is halfway (e.g. for cooking).
 - Ambient mode: See the countdown when the watch is in ambient mode.

 ## **🔧 Supported Versions**